frappe/helm/erpnext/README.md

 - [In-cluster NFS Server](https://kubernetes-sigs.github.io/nfs-ganesha-server-and-external-provisioner): Provisioner based on in-cluster NFS server.
 - [More Cloud Native Storage alternatives](https://landscape.cncf.io/card-mode?category=cloud-native-storage&grouping=category): Make sure the `storageclass` has `ReadWriteMany` access mode to use it as storage for sites.

+> **Note**: If you are running a single-node cluster or deploying to a specific node using node affinity, you can use ReadWriteOnce (RWO) access mode if your storage class supports it.
+This is because all pods will be scheduled on the same node, eliminating the need for multi-node access.

 ### Database

 By default it installs pre configured MariaDB that works with Frappe/ERPNext sites.